JC Tourism Authority

 Short history on the formation of the Johnston County Tourism Authority.

 The legislation also established the format by which the Board of Directors was created.
-The Board of Directors for the Tourism Authority is a 10 member board composed of five representatives appointed by the Chambers of Commerce of Benson, Clayton, Four Oaks, Kenly, Selma and Smithfield, five representatives appointed by the commissioners that are involved in tourism, and one ex-officio member the County Finance Officer.
-The Board of Directors established the Johnston County Visitors Bureau to execute the marketing plan to promote the county as well as oversee the operation of the authority.
+The Board of Directors for the Tourism Authority is a 11-member board composed of five representatives appointed by the Chambers of Commerce of Benson, Clayton, Four Oaks, Kenly, Selma and Smithfield, five representatives appointed by the commissioners that are involved in tourism, and one ex-officio member the County Finance Officer.
+The Board of Directors established the Johnston County Visitors Bureau to execute the marketing plan to promote the county, as well as, oversee the operation established by the authority by-laws.

 Johnston County tourism revenue has been generated mainly by the leisure traveler passing through on I-95 and I-40 to other destinations.
-In the last several years, the Visitors Bureau has been dedicated to creating packages and tourism product to create reasons for visitors to choose our destinations for girlfriend shopping trips, golf vacations and wine trail packages.
-Current efforts continue to build awareness of Johnston County for several niche markets including agri-tourism, recreation and sports tournaments, rural weddings and civil war history.
+In the last several years, the Visitors Bureau has been dedicated to creating packages and tourism product to create reasons for visitors to choose our destinations for girlfriend shopping trips, golf vacations, and culinary trail packages.
+Current efforts continue to build awareness of Johnston County for several niche markets including agri-tourism, recreation, and sports tournaments, rural weddings, and civil war history.